25 Common Body Language Examples in Action

 Time for another clip now.
 Same rules - keep an eye on the body language.

-So obviously, football manager Pep Guardiola isn’t very happy with a journalist’s question here.
+So obviously, football manager Pep Guardiola isn’t happy with a journalist’s question here.
 What’s interesting is he never raises his voice or uses overly negative language.
-It’s his gestures and movements that really outline how seething he is.
+It’s his gestures and negative body language that really outline how seething he is.

 He seems to be grinding his teeth and almost recoils at the question he’s been asked.